awsdocs/amazon-personalize-developer-guide/doc_source/maintaining-relevance.md

  As your catalog grows, update your historical data with bulk or individual data import operations\.
 We recommend that you first import your records in bulk, and then add individual items and users as your catalog grows\.
 For more information about importing historical data see [Preparing and importing data](data-prep.md)\.

-For real\-time recommendations, keep your Interactions dataset up to date with your users' behavior by recording interaction *[events](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#event)* with an event tracker and the [PutEvents](API_UBS_PutEvents.md) operation\.
-Amazon Personalize updates recommendations based on your user's most recent activity as they interact with your application\.
+ For real\-time recommendations with the User\-Personalization and Personalized\-Ranking recipes, keep your Interactions dataset up to date with your users' behavior by recording interaction *[events](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#event)* with an event tracker and the [PutEvents](API_UBS_PutEvents.md) operation\.
+Amazon Personalize updates recommendations based on your user's most recent activity as they interact with your catalog\.
 For more information on recording real\-time events, see [Recording events](recording-events.md)\.

 If you have already created a solution version \(trained a model\), new records influence recommendations as follows:
 +  For *individual interactions*, Amazon Personalize immediately uses real\-time interaction events between a user and existing items \(items you included in the data you used to train the latest model\) when generating recommendations for the same user\.
 For more information, see [How real\-time events influence recommendations](recording-events.md#recorded-events-influence-recommendations)\.